-Lithium-soap-based grease (all-purpose grease)

-Checking and lubricating the sidestand
+Recommended lubricant: Lithium-soap-based grease Checking and lubricating the sidestand

 The operation of the sidestand should be checked before each ride, and the sidestand pivot and metal-to-metal contact surfaces should be lubricated if necessary.

 If the sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.